Another wave of traditional giants Layer2 new chain narrative: Catfish effect or fleeting moment?

 2.1 Unichain

-Recently, the most talked-about L2 is undoubtedly Unichain, launched by the DeFi leader Uniswap, which has received both criticism and praise.
+Recently, the most talked-about L2 is undoubtedly Unichain launched by the DeFi leader Uniswap, which has received both criticism and praise.
 However, as analyzed above, for a native DeFi leader that already brings its own traffic, creating its own L2 makes complete commercial sense.

 2.2 Ithaca

 Odyssey is built on Reth, OP Stack, and Conduit.
 Reth is an Ethereum execution node client launched by Paradigm, characterized by being written in Rust, which offers good memory safety and concurrency performance.
 Odyssey is built using the Reth SDK, meaning that the use of this library will give Odyssey high throughput and low write latency, along with greater scalability.
-Additionally, another relatively notable feature is that it directly incorporates Ethereum's upcoming upgrades, Pectra and Fusaka, into Odyssey, mainly to achieve account abstraction, improved operational efficiency, and reduced Gas costs.
+Additionally, another relatively notable feature is that it directly incorporates the upcoming Ethereum upgrades, Pectra and Fusaka, into Odyssey, mainly to achieve account abstraction, improved operational efficiency, and reduced Gas costs.

 2.3 Sonic